Sitharaman discusses geopolitical issues with IMF chief; highlights India's efforts to support growth | Business

 Georgieva, the Managing Director of IMF, mentioned about India's well-targeted policy mix that has helped the economy to remain resilient even with a limited fiscal space.
 She also talked about the country's resilience in remaining the fastest-growing economy across the globe despite challenges posed by the coronavirus pandemic.

+These risks are threatening the recovery, so it is important to be vigilant and be ready to respond and address them in a nimble way, she said.

+“On India-specific issues, the Managing Director recognised India’s sound macroeconomic policy response to the pandemic, which helped support the economy and vulnerable people, including through direct support measures to households and liquidity support to MSMEs,” Choueiri said.

-According to a statement issued by the finance ministry, she appreciated India's help to Sri Lanka in tackling the latter's economic crisis and assured that the IMF would continue to actively engage with the island nation.
+On regional and global issues, both agreed on the importance of multilateral cooperation to address the challenges, she said in response to a question.
+According to a statement issued by the finance ministry, Georgieva appreciated India's help to Sri Lanka in tackling the latter's economic crisis and assured that the IMF would continue to actively engage with the island nation.

 Sitharaman and Georgieva also raised concerns about the impact of geopolitical developments on the global economy and the challenges linked to the rising energy prices.

-Russia-Ukraine war has led to a surge in prices of energy and commodities across the world.
+The Russia-Ukraine war has led to a surge in the prices of energy and commodities across the world.

-About India's policy approach on economic revival, Sitharaman highlighted the government's commitment to support economic growth through capital expenditure (capex) and underlined that the country's accommodative fiscal stance accompanied by major structural reforms and strong monetary policies have helped in its post-pandemic recovery.
+About India's policy approach to an economic revival, Sitharaman highlighted the government's commitment to support economic growth through capital expenditure (capex) and underlined that the country's accommodative fiscal stance accompanied by major structural reforms and strong monetary policies have helped in its post-pandemic recovery.

 As per the latest Economic Survey, the country may log 8-8.5 per cent GDP growth in the current fiscal.